node-muneem/muneem/README.md

 Muneem allows to add routes and request handlers from the code as well as from the file system.

-Routes added using yaml mapping files are redable can be understood and managed by non-developers;
+Routes added using yaml mapping files are readable and can be understood and managed by non-developers;

 ```yaml
 #Scenario: this is the sample route